 Koalas are fighting a battle for their very survival.
 Their habitat has been destroyed by people for development - roads, buildings, mining for instance.
 Wildfires have not only destroyed their habitat but also their food sources.
 And they are at danger of disease, especially chlamydia.

-The 3rd May 2025 is a really important date
+September 2025 is a really important month

 Please help spread the word!